pedro-abundio-wang/deep-learning/docs/blogs/pytorch.md

 [torch.FloatTensor of size 2x2]
 ```

 This prelude should give you a sense of the things to come.
 PyTorch packs elegance and expressiveness in its minimalist and intuitive syntax.
-Familiarize yourself with some more examples from the [Resources](/blog/pytorch) section before moving ahead.

 ## **Core Training Step**
 Let’s begin with a look at what the heart of our training algorithm looks like.
 The five lines below pass a batch of inputs through the model, calculate the loss, perform backpropagation and update the parameters.